 - There may be a meal involved or there may simply be "coffee and dessert."
 The meal may be as simple as a potluck or as complex as a banquet although coaches/advisors are reminded that our major awards program is the Maroon and Gold Reception which is held in May. - Individual award programs are not to rival this event.
 Programs may be held at the school, local churches or other restaurants or meeting facilities.
 You are strongly encouraged to hold this event locally and use local businesses when possible.
-There is to be no alcohol served or consumed at the event. - When scheduling this program, the head coach/advisor is to fill out the proper form and return it to the Activities Office for the approval of the Activities Director.
+There is to be no alcohol served or consumed at the event.

+- When scheduling this program, the head coach/advisor is to fill out the proper form and return it to the Activities Office for the approval of the Activities Director.
 The date, time, location, and type of affair must be given on this form.
 The Activities Director will check the date and space availability before approving the program. - Coaches/Advisors are reminded that all programs are to be self-supporting.
-All participation certificates, numerals, letters, captain(s) awards, and MVP awards are to be presented and/or announced at this program. - If possible other awards such as all-conference or all-state should also be presented at this program.
-Note that the MVP medallion is not to be awarded until the Maroon and Gold Awards Reception. - All levels (grades 9-12) of a particular sport or activity should be included in this program as well as the cheerleaders for that particular sport (if applicable).
+All participation certificates, numerals, letters, captain(s) awards, and MVP awards are to be presented and/or announced at this program. - If possible other awards such as all-conference or all-state should also be presented at this program. - All levels (grades 9-12) of a particular sport or activity should be included in this program as well as the cheerleaders for that particular sport (if applicable).
 If appropriate, a separate program may be held for 9th and/or 10th grade.

-ATTENDANCE POLICY - STUDENTS: In order to practice, rehearse, compete or perform in any NHS co-curricular activity, the student must be in attendance that day for a minimum of four class the last 4 periods of the day.
+ATTENDANCE POLICY - STUDENTS: In order to practice, rehearse, compete or perform in any NHS co-curricular activity, the student must be in attendance all periods of the school day.
 Pre-arranged absences with the approval of the Principal, Assistant Principal, or Activities Director will be considered an exception to the policy.
 All coaches/advisors are to explain this rule to the participants at the beginning of their season.
 Coaches/Advisors are expected to enforce this policy.
 If absences are not cleared by a parent/guardian, the absence will be considered unexcused and/or truant.